Russian Football Union: Russian invasion of Ukraine

 In October 2023, FIFA and UEFA lifted their ban on Russian U-17 teams, permitting them to rejoin international competitions.
 This decision drew opposition from Ukraine and several other UEFA member associations.
-England, Poland, Latvia, Lithuania, Sweden, Denmark, Finland, Ireland, Norway, and Romania all announced their refusal to compete against any Russian U-17 teams.
+The vice presidents from England, Poland and Wales refused to support the proposal and at least 12 of the 55 member stated that their teams would continue to refuse to play matches against Russia.
 Subsequently, UEFA abandoned the plan.